Give and Go

-After a successful 12-year run, Give and Go, Bowdoin’s giant yard sale, is entering a new phase.
-The College has partnered with Goodwill Industries of Northern New England, a Maine non-profit organization, to administer its 2014 Give and Go program.
-Rather than having a sale, which over the years was held on campus and at various locations around Brunswick, the partnership means that goods collected from departing students at the end of the academic year will be donated to Goodwill Industries of Northern New England.
+After a successful 12-year run, Give and Go, Bowdoin’s giant yard sale, has entered a new phase.
+Starting in 2014 Bowdoin began partnering with Goodwill Industries of Northern New England, a Maine non-profit organization, to administer its annual Give and Go program.
+Rather than having a sale, which over the years was held on campus and at various locations around Brunswick, the goods collected from departing students at the end of the academic year are now donated to Goodwill Industries of Northern New England or used in the FreeCycle program.
 Students contribute many items, from clothing and electronics to furniture and household appliances.

 The mission of Goodwill Industries of Northern New England is to enable those with diverse challenges to achieve personal stability and community engagement.
-The new partnership with Goodwill Industries of Northern New England allows the generosity of Bowdoin students to continue to benefit those in need, while at the same time utilizing Goodwill’s logistics expertise and existing retail stores in which to sell the donated items.
+The partnership with Goodwill Industries of Northern New England allows the generosity of Bowdoin students to continue to benefit those in need, while at the same time utilizing Goodwill’s logistics expertise and existing retail stores where the donated items are sold.